 It’s essentially a cumulative view of the Patients report found in the Marketing section.

 This graph looks at the date the patient file was created in Cliniko.
+Each month adds to the total from previous months.
 A patient does not need to have an appointment booked to appear here.

 This graph is available to all user roles on the account except for bookkeepers.